-Our integrated business model covers the development, production and distribution of material handling equipment, including logistics systems and business and mail order, short-term hire of new and used equipment, reconditioning and sale of used equipment and maintenance, repair and spare parts businesses.
+Our integrated business model encompasses the development, production and sale of new trucks, the logistics systems and mail-order businesses, the short-term rental of new and used equipment, the reconditioning and sale of used forklifts and the maintenance, repair and spare parts operations.
 Combined with comprehensive financial services offers, it is our aim to serve our customers from a single source for the duration of a product's life cycle.